TechxArtisanStudio/MkDocs-Lang/docs/newproject.md

 mklang newproject -p /path/to/new/project/website-project -g <github-account>
 ```

+### Options

+- `--project`, `-p`: Specify the path to the new project directory.
-- `--github` (`-g`) is optional.
-If specified, it writes the GitHub account into `mkdocs-lang.yml`.
-Otherwise, it defaults to 'your-github-account'.
+- `--github`, `-g`: (Optional) Specify the GitHub account to be written into `mkdocs-lang.yml`.
+Defaults to 'your-github-account'.
-- You can update the GitHub account information for `mkdocs-lang.yml` later by using the `config` action.

-#### What It Does
+### What It Does

-1. Creates a new project directory named `website-project`.
+1. **Creates a New Project Directory**: Initializes a directory named `website-project`.
-2. Sets up a Python virtual environment for shared use across all language-specific MkDocs sites.
+2. **Sets Up a Python Virtual Environment**: Creates a virtual environment for shared use across all language-specific MkDocs sites.
+3. **Generates Configuration Files**:
-3. Generates `mkdocs-lang.yml` with the absolute path of the main project and a `mkdocs.yml.template`.
+   - `mkdocs-lang.yml`: Contains the main project path and GitHub account information.
-4. Creates `requirements.txt` with `mkdocs-material`.
+   - `mkdocs.yml.template`: A template for MkDocs configuration.
+   - `requirements.txt`: Lists `mkdocs-material` as a dependency.
-5. Installs the packages listed in `requirements.txt` into the virtual environment.
+4. **Installs Requirements**: Installs the packages listed in `requirements.txt` into the virtual environment.
+5. **Creates `repos.txt` Template**: Provides a template for batch cloning repositories.

-#### Project Structure
+### Project Structure

 After running the command, your project directory will look like this: